Search icon

 What specific mitigations will be implemented to maintain the privacy of neighbouring properties?

-Our concept design would mitigate impacts to privacy, security and amenity through mechanisms such as additional tree planting and the installation of a security screen along the perimeter of the site.
+The design will mitigate impacts to privacy, security and amenity through mechanisms such as additional tree planting.

 What impacts will there be on solar access to neighbouring properties?